 Barabrith offers a “surrounded by nature” countryside experience in the Kordun region of Croatia.
-We are situated about a kilometer off the main road from Zagreb to Plitvice National Park, an hours drive from the park.
+We are situated about a kilometre off the main road from Zagreb to Plitvice National Park, an hours drive from the park.
 We have three rooms each with a double bed (one room is accessible through one of the others).
 We offer facilities to shower and to use the outdoor barbecue.
 Our space is vegan and so non vegan foods are not welcome anywhere on site.
 All our buildings are no smoking zones.
 We are happy to share our own meals with guests, for no extra cost, if you are around at the right time!

 We have three rooms in an old wooden house each with a double bed.
 The larger room is accessible through one of the other rooms but seeing as its bigger and has an extra sofa bed in it (useful for quarrelling couples!) we charge the same of each room.

 There is a toilet with a washbasin in the wooden house.
 The shower is in the main house approx 20 meters away it is accessible 24 hours.
 We have a gazebo that overlooks our fields and woods and is also accessible to guests 24 hours.
 Barabrith is partially covered by approx two hectares of woods and guests are welcome to go and wander around in them.
 If you are fond of playing pool this may also be an option as we have a vintage 7ft pool table that doubles as our dining table.

 We are open all year round, we live here!
-But the wooden house is only heated by electric heaters and whilst we can offer tow duvet’s or extra blankets we can not guarantee the rooms will be “warm” during the winter when temperatures in Croatia can dip to minus 15 or lower at times!
+But the wooden house is only heated by electric heaters and whilst we can offer two duvet’s or extra blankets we can not guarantee the rooms will be “warm” during the winter when temperatures in Croatia can dip to minus 15 or lower at times!

-The basic cost is £25 (approx 28 euros) per night.
-That includes bedding, a towel, a mosquito net, use of shower, and the barbecue if you want to cook here.
+The basic cost is £35 (approx 40 euros) per night.
+That includes bedding, a towel, a mosquito net, use of shower, and the use of the kettle in the kitchen.